rururu/rete4flights/README.md

 You can plan your own flights.
 To do this, use the command "Schedule Flight".
 Input a call sign of your flight, time of departure, select a country and an airport of departure and a country and an airport of arrival.
 That's all.
 When your flight starts you can follow it...

 The command "Camera"  allows you to be in a cockpit of the aircraft and enjoy a view from the cockpit, experience exciting feeling of landing, available only to pilots.
 To get on board of aircraft just input its callsign in a field "onboard" and open a second browser window on the address "http://localhost:3000/html/cezium.html".
+If you have powerful hardware and want to fly in mountains try this address: "http://localhost:3000/html/terrain3D.html".

 You can see other flights from the cockpit if you synchronise Cesium clock with your computer clock.
 Use for this a slider control in a bottom of Cesium window.
 Start Cesium clock using a "play" button on an "Animation" control in the bottom left corner.
 Do this 10-20 seconds later then on your computer clock.
 Other flights displayed with blue and red icons and call signs.
 Blue flights are following with yours, red ones are opposite.